Joe Szakacs: Political career

 Szakacs was elected to the South Australian House of Assembly in the by-election for the seat of Cheltenham on 9 February 2019, replacing former premier Jay Weatherill.

-After Labor won the 2022 state election, Szakacs was appointed as the Minister for Police, Emergency Services and Correctional Services in the Malinauskas ministry.
+After Labor won the 2022 state election, Szakacs was appointed as the Minister for Police, Emergency Services and Correctional Services in the first Malinauskas ministry.

 In a Cabinet reshuffle on 19 September 2025, Szakacs retained his roles as Minister for Trade and Investment; Minister for Industry, Innovation and Science; Minister for Local Government; and Minister for Veterans Affairs.

+Following the Labor landslide victory at the 2026 election, Szakacs was appointed Minister for Infrastructure and Transport in the second Malinauskas ministry.